 Affected or Effected

 The truth is that the word “effect” has another, secondary meaning, upon which the word effected is based.
-Effect can also be a verb, meaning to “cause something to happen,” or to “bring about.”
+As we've recently discussed, effect can also be a verb, meaning to “cause something to happen,” or to “bring about.”

-- After months of research, doctors finally effected a cure.
+- After months of research, doctors finally effected a cure for the patient's symptoms.

 - It’s good to see our plan effected at last.